 Current tax is the expected tax payable on the taxable income for the year, using tax rates enacted or substantively enacted at the reporting date and any adjustment to income tax payable in respect of previous years.
-Current tax is charged or credited to the income statement, except when it relates to items recognised directly in equity or in other comprehensive income.
+Current tax is charged or credited to the Statement of comprehensive income, except when it relates to items recognised directly in equity or in other comprehensive income.